rubensworks/ScholarMarkdown/README.md

 Preview in print-mode to see it in its traditional scientific format.

+#### 5. _(Optional)_ Share your article

+After compiling your article,
+the `output/` directory will contain the standalone HTML source files of your article, which can be shared or [published](https://github.com/rubensworks/ScholarMarkdown/wiki/Self-publishing) anywhere.

 ## License
 This software is released under the [MIT license](http://opensource.org/licenses/MIT).